Jordan Larsson

-Carl Henrik Jordan Larsson (born 20 June 1997) is a Swedish professional footballer who plays as a forward for Danish club Copenhagen and the Sweden national team.
+Carl Henrik Jordan Larsson (born 20 June 1997) is a professional footballer who plays as a forward for Saudi Pro League club Al-Ettifaq.
+Born in the Netherlands, he plays for the Sweden national team.

-Starting his career with Högaborgs BK in Sweden in the early 2010s, Larsson represented Helsingborgs IF, NEC Nijmegen, and IFK Norrköping before joining Spartak Moscow in 2019.
-After the Russian invasion of Ukraine he left the team, playing for AIK, Schalke 04 and Copenhagen.
+Starting his career with Högaborgs BK in Sweden in the early 2010s, Larsson represented Helsingborgs IF, NEC Nijmegen and IFK Norrköping before joining Spartak Moscow in 2019.
+After the Russian invasion of Ukraine, he left the team, playing for AIK, Schalke 04 and Copenhagen.
 He made his full international debut for the Sweden national team in 2018 and was a squad member at UEFA Euro 2020.

+Early life

+Larsson is the son of Swedish footballer Henrik Larsson.
+He was born in Rotterdam, Netherlands, while his father was playing for Feyenoord.
+He is of Cape Verdean descent through his paternal grandfather.

 Club career

 Early career

 While his father, Henrik Larsson, played for FC Barcelona, Larsson played for Barcelona's La Masia academy.
 He began his senior career at Högaborgs BK in the Swedish Football Division 2, the fourth level of the sport in the country.
 On 19 June 2013, in a match against Tenhults IF, 15-year-old Larsson played alongside his 41-year-old father, who was making a comeback due to an injury crisis at Högaborg.

 Aged 16 in January 2014, Larsson was tracked by another of his father's former employers, Manchester United.
 Instead, he signed a four-year deal for the city's main club Helsingborgs IF, the same transfer that his father had made 22 years prior.